 The Contractor must submit the request for approval of a material change to the provider network with information including, but not limited to, how the change will affect the delivery of covered services, the Contractor's plans for maintaining the quality of member care, and communications to providers and members, as outlined in ACOM Policy 439 and as specified in Attachment F3, Contractor Chart of Deliverables.
 AHCCCS will review and respond to the Contractor within 30 days of the submission.
-A material change in the Contractor's provider network requires 30 days advance written notice from the Contractor to members and providers.
+A material change in the

+Contractor's provider network requires 30 days advance written notice from the Contractor to members and providers.
+For emergency situations, AHCCCS will expedite the approval process.
 In the event unforeseen circumstances prevent the Contractor from providing 30 days advance written notice to members and providers, the Contractor shall notify AHCCCS within one business day of identifying the material change to the provider network for AHCCCS determination of notification requirements.